On this dayFeb 22, 1898

 White Mob Attacks Black Postmaster and Family in South Carolina Lynching

 Frazier Baker, a 40-year-old Black man from Lake City, South Carolina, and his infant daughter, Julia, were murdered by a lynch mob on February 22, 1898.
-Mr. Baker was the first African American in Lake City to be elected as U.S. postmaster for Lake City.
+Mr. Baker was the first African American to be elected as U.S. postmaster for Lake City.
 Despite vehement opposition to his appointment from the white community, Mr. Baker held the position for six months.
 During that time, he was shot at twice and received many death threats.

 The Bakers lived in a small building just outside Lake City.
-Their home was formerly a schoolhouse that had recently been converted into a residential dwelling and post office.
+Their home was a former schoolhouse that had recently been converted into a residential dwelling and post office.
 Witnesses reported that a number of white men circled the Baker house at night, set the building on fire, and fired up to 100 bullets at the house while Mr. and Mrs. Baker and their six children were inside.
 Mr. Baker was shot to death while trying to escape the burning house.
 As Mrs. Baker fled the burning house carrying Julia, the baby was shot dead in her mother’s arms.
 Mrs. Baker and her other children managed to escape with their lives, but three of the children were wounded by gunshots and permanently maimed.